RaspAP/raspap-docs/docs/wlanrouting.md

 ### Troubleshooting
 If clients do not have internet connectivity, ensure that the attached Ethernet device appears on the **Networking > Summary** tab.
 Faulty Ethernet cables and USB-Ethernet adapters are common culprits.

-Be sure that you've selected the option to configure a static IP address and DHCP for the output interface on the **Networking > WLAN routing** tab.
+Be sure that you've selected the option to configure a static IP address and DHCP for the output interface on the **Networking > WLAN Routing** tab.
 If you've configured your own subnet for this purpose, ensure that the settings are correct on the **DHCP server** page and that the `dnsmasq` service was restarted after saving them.

 Finally, while wireless LAN routing is active, you may confirm that the `iptables` NAT rules are active by executing the following: